wormholer/KAP-manual/en/release/KAP_2_4_notes.en.md

 **KyStudio: Modeling Tool**

-KyStudio is a totally redesigned modeling GUI, with intuitive model structure and drag-and-drop modeling process.
-It brings a new visual experience, and supporting the analysts to complete the data import, model(cube) design, cube build and more works to processing smoothly via a *self-service*.
+KyStudio is totally redesigned with a modeling GUI.
+With intuitive model structure and drag-and-drop modeling process, it brings a new visual experience, and enables the analysts to import data, design model/cube, build cube and process more works smoothly through a *self-service* interface.

 ![KyStudio](images/24_kystudio.png)